An employer-employee relationship almost always involves some power disparity.

 Of course, if an employer is accused of discrimination after terminating a worker, they almost certainly won’t admit they were in the wrong.
 It’s far more likely they will fabricate a reason an employee was fired.

-This highlights the importance of enlisting a California employment law attorney’s help when filing a claim or lawsuit against an employer who you believe has broken the law.
+This highlights the importance of enlisting a Los Angeles employment law attorney’s help when filing a claim or lawsuit against an employer who you believe has broken the law.
 To prove that you have a valid case it will often be necessary to conduct a thorough investigation.
 This is a task the experts at a California employment law law firm can assist you with.

 Retaliating against employees

 Both California law and federal law protect the rights of employees who may report their employers for unsafe, unethical, or illegal practices.
 Additionally, if law enforcement agencies or regulatory groups are already investigating a company for wrongdoing, employees should feel comfortable cooperating with investigators if they are asked to do so.